Story by: Kim Huston on September 3, 2021

 Reasons to seek immediate evaluation by your pediatrician or an emergency department include:

-Migraines often are underdiagnosed in children, but it is a major cause of disability that can cause kids to miss school and activities, and can affect quality of life.
-Many children outgrow migraines, but about a third of children will continue to experience migraines as an adult.
+Migraine is often are under diagnosed in children, but it is a major cause of disability that can cause kids to miss school and activities, and can affect quality of life.
+Many children outgrow migraine, but about a third of children will continue to experience migraine headaches as an adult.